 The Board undertakes an annual review of effectiveness in line with the Corporate Governance Code and its Operating Framework.
 Annual reviews consider the Operating Framework, the effectiveness of the Board's oversight of the important issues facing the Department and the quality of information available to the Board.
-The 2019-20 Review, which was impacted by Covid, took place in late 2020 and built upon the previous independent review.
+Oversight of performance and risk and consideration of Board culture are key, together with the opportunity for Board member selfassessment.
 The annual review for 2020-21 took place in June 2021 with additional areas for consideration drawn from the new 'HM Government Orange Book: Management of Risk - Principles and Concepts'.
 The additional risk aspects support the Orange Book requirement for annual review of the risk management framework and the principle of comply or explain.
 The annual review has confirmed Board effectiveness, compliance with the Board Operating Framework and the mandatory requirements of the Orange Book.
 Proposals to further enhance Board effectiveness will be progressed during 2021-22.